-Original content was developed by the Northeast ADA Center and Easter Seals Project ACTION (now NADTC), and is based on professional consensus of the ADA National Network.
+Content was developed by the Northeast Center and Easter Seals Project ACTION (now National Aging and Disability Transportation Center), and is based on professional consensus of ADA experts and the ADA National Network.

 The National Aging and Disability Transportation Center is funded through a cooperative agreement with the U.S. Department of Transportation, Federal Transit Administration and is administered by Easterseals and n4a.
 This document is disseminated by NADTC in the interest of information exchange.
 Neither Easterseals, n4a, nor the U.S. DOT, FTA assumes liability for its contents or use.